Coactive-Staggered Feature in Weyl Materials for Enhancing the Anomalous Nernst Conductivity: II. Model.

 We show that under general conditions, the AHC spectrum ($\sigma_{ij}(0,\epsilon)$) which maximizes the ANC response is in fact of the two-peaked CS shape (Supplemental Material).
 While this shape most naturally arises from the CS Weyl pair distribution discussed above, it can arise from other distributions of Berry curvature as well.
 For an AHC with an optimal CS shape, the precise upper bound on the ANC can be shown to be

 where $\bar{\sigma}$ is the size of the zone-averaged anomalous Hall signal in the material.
 The peak separation in the optimal AHC scales linearly with temperature as $\Delta E_\text{opt} = 3.087 k_B T$.
 This suggests that besides increasing the strength of Berry curvature sources ($\bar{\sigma}$), there is also the possibility of tuning the energy separation in CS Weyl point configurations in order to tune the ANC to a particular temperature and raise its maximal value, which will be explored in Section IV.
+We note here that $\Delta E$ for any given material should be evaluated in the context of the finite-temperature band structure (as should the ANC in general), as electronic band structures have implicit temperature dependence through the magnetization of the material.